AddPay/addpay-php-sdk/README.md

 - If your integration is live, set `live` to `true`
 - It is important to ensure the structure of the file is unchanged, the quotes are important!

+### Before Diving In
+ The function 'dump()' is just an alias to echo out an object/string for less code clutter and better readability, if you are curious, go to the file at core/Foundation/Helpers/Helpers.php

+ The get() function is a magic method that allows you to call *any* string after the word 'get' and it will return the value of the string provided within the object it is being called on, this means that even if there are changes to an object, the magic method can still retrieve the added fields without any changes to this SDK.
+The same rule applies to the set method.

+ Example: `$call->getYourFirstname('John')`

+ The `getYourFirstname()` function does not exist, but will succeed.

+ The set() function is a magic method that allows you to set *any* string after the word 'set' and it will set the value of the string provided within the object it is being called on.

+ Example: `$call->setYourLastname('Doe')`

+ The `setYourLastname()` function does not exist, but will succeed.

 ### Running/Using Examples

 ### \* <img src="http://icons.iconarchive.com/icons/icons8/windows-8/256/Systems-Linux-icon.png" width="24"> Linux & Mac